apache/iceberg/format/spec.md

 In v3 and later, an Iceberg table can track row lineage fields for all newly created rows.
 Row lineage is enabled by setting the field `row-lineage` to true in the table's metadata.
 When enabled, engines must maintain the `next-row-id` table field and the following row-level fields when writing data files:

 * `_row_id` a unique long identifier for every row within the table.
-The value is assigned via inheritance when a row is first added to the table and the existing value is explicitly written when the row is written to a new file.
+The value is assigned via inheritance when a row is first added to the table and the existing value is explicitly written when the row is copied into a new file.
 * `_last_updated_sequence_number` the sequence number of the commit that last updated a row.
 The value is inherited when a row is first added or modified and the existing value is explicitly written when the row is written to a different data file but not modified.

 These fields are assigned and updated by inheritance because the commit sequence number and starting row ID are not assigned until the snapshot is successfully committed.
 Inheritance is used to allow writing data and manifest files before values are known so that it is not necessary to rewrite data and manifest files when an optimistic commit is retried.